 "And again: 8.
 And I, John, saw and heard these things.
 And when I heard and saw, I fell down to worship before the feet of the angel showing me these things.
 9. Then he said to me, "Behold!
 See, do not do it!
 For I am your fellow-servant, and of your brothers the prophets, and of those who keep the Words of this Book.
 Do worship to God."

 In Colossians 2:18, Paul speaks disdainfully of those who worship angels: Let no one defraud you, delighting in humility and worship of the angels, intruding into things which he has not seen, without a cause being vainly puffed up by his fleshly mind....

-In the above verses, we are warned to not worship angels; but neither are we to pray to them.
+We are warned to not worship angels; but neither are we to pray to them.

 To whom are we to pray?
-In Matthew 6:9, Jesus taught His disciples to pray, Our Father...
+In Matthew 6:9, Jesus taught His disciples to pray, Our Father....
 No, we are not even to pray to Jesus, and certainly not to angels.
 We are to pray only to One: Our Father, who is in Heaven.

 So be it.